 Step Action

 1. Lay the person flat

 Do not allow them to stand or walk

 If breathing is difficult, allow them to sit

 Be calm and reassuring

 Do not leave them alone

-Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, (stored with the adrenaline autoinjector or at the First Aid Room).
+Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at (stored with the adrenaline autoinjector or at the First Aid Room).

 If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5

 2. Administer an EpiPen or EpiPen Jr

 Remove from plastic container

-Form a fist around the EpiPen and pull off the blue safety release (cap) Place orange end against the student's outer mid-thigh (with or without clothing)
+Form a fist around the EpiPen and pull off the blue safety release (cap)

+Place orange end against the student's outer mid-thigh (with or without clothing)

-Push down hard until a click is heard or felt and hold in place for 3 seconds Remove EpiPen
+Push down hard until a click is heard or felt and hold in place for 3 seconds

+Remove EpiPen

 Note the time the EpiPen is administered

 Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration

 OR

-Administer an Anapen [®] 500, Anapen [®] 300, or Anapen [®] Jr. • Pull off the black needle shield
+Administer an Anapen® 500, Anapen® 300, or Anapen® Jr.

+Pull off the black needle shield

-Pull off the black needle shield Pull off grey safety cap (from the red button)
+Pull off grey safety cap (from the red button)

-Place needle end firmly against the student's outer mid-thigh at 90 degrees (with

-• Place needle end minity against the student's outer mid-trigh at 90 degrees (with or without clothing)
+Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing)

-Press red button so it clicks and hold for 10 seconds
+Press red button so it clicks and hold for 10 seconds Remove Anapen®

-Remove Anapen [®]

 Note the time the Anapen is administered

+The state of the s
-Retain the used Anapen to be handed to ambulance paramedics along with the time of administration

-3. Call an ambulance (000) 4.
-If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
+Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
+Call an ambulance (000) 4.
+If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every minutes, if other adrenaline autoinjectors are available.
 5. Contact the student's emergency contacts.

-If a student appears to be having a severe allergic reaction but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2 - 5 as above.
+If a student appears to be having a severe allergic reaction but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2-5 as above.

-Schools can use either the EpiPen[®] and Anapen[®] on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Action Plan.
+Schools can use either the EpiPen® and Anapen® on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Action Plan.